I use Adobe Premiere Pro and Adobe After Effects daily, and together, they make a strong team in video editing and post-production.

 As the name implies, Adobe After Effects is thought of as a way to add visual effects after you’ve edited your footage in Adobe Premiere Pro.

-Whether you want to do something simple as animating a 2D title effect for a video introduction, creating a lightsaber effect or building a 3D-world After Effects can do it.
+Whether you want to do something simple as animating a 2D title effect for a video introduction, creating a lightsaber effect, or building a 3D-world After Effects, you can do it.

-It is easy to shoot a scene with a camera yourself, and then add tracking markers in 3D space so that you can insert text, graphics or even a Tie Fighter if you want.
+It is easy to shoot a scene with a camera and then add tracking markers in 3D space to insert text, graphics, or even a Tie Fighter.

 You can also do advanced 3D planar tracking, green screen keying and rotoscoping.